Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion

 \section{Introduction}

 Mathematical models for water flow in unsaturated porous media, such as soils, play an important role in many applications.
-They have proven to be useful in geoscience and environmental engineering (e.g.~spreading of contamination into soil and groundwater, and their sanitation), in civil engineering (e.g.~the effect of water content on structures), and in other industrial applications.
+They have proven to be useful in geoscience and environmental engineering (e.g.~spread of contamination into soil and groundwater, and their sanitation), in civil engineering (e.g.~the effect of water content on structures), and in other industrial applications.

 A simple mathematical model for water flow in sa\-tu\-ra\-ted porous media is obtained from the mass balance equation (i.e.~the continuity equation) combined with the Darcy law for the water mass flux.
-If the porous media is unsaturated, the water flux is described by a saturation-dependent variant of the Darcy law (also called the Darcy-Buckingham law), and the resulting equation is known as the Richards equation \cite{Cerny}.
+If the porous medium is unsaturated, the water flux is described by a saturation-dependent variant of the Darcy law (also called the Darcy-Buckingham law), and the resulting equation is known as the Richards equation \cite{Cerny}.
 Many numerical methods have been used to solve the Richards equation.
-Some of them, with their advantages and limitations, are studied for example in \cite{Haverkamp, Ross, List, Farthing, Kamil}.
+Some of them, with their advantages and limitations, are studied for e\-xam\-ple in \cite{Haverkamp, Ross, List, Farthing, Kamil}.
 In \cite{Gandolfi} a comparative analysis is made between vertical water flow models derived from numerical solutions of the Richards equation and reservoir cascade schemes used in hydrological modelling.
 Additionally, dual-porosity models offer an alternative framework for simulating water flow in unsaturated soils, as exemplified by \cite{Lewandowska}.

 While this paper focuses on a macroscopic-scale model examining the competition between transport and diffusion, it is worth noting that the competitive roles of driving forces in porous media have also been explored at the microscopic level, for instance for the pore-network model (discrete model) in \cite{Mohammadi}.